FAU-LAP/NOMAD-CAMELS/README.md

 Changes:

-- renamed `comment / uncomment` to `enable / disable` to make it more clear
+- Renamed `comment / uncomment` to `enable / disable` for protocol steps to make it more clear
 - Data passing from the Execute Python Script step was changed.
 Now should be more stable, as it looks for the Data between the `###Start Data` und `###End Data` strings.
 See our [documentation](https://fau-lap.github.io/NOMAD-CAMELS/doc/protocol_steps/step_Execute_Python_File.html#returning-results) for more details.
 - Refactored the way metadata is saved in instruments